 2.6.1.
 Since the file names in Linux are case-sensitive, use the same case in all file name (or path) usage instances.

 2.6.2.
 Do not specify file path separators and the file mask manually (i.e. "/" or "*.*").
 Use the GetPathSeparator and GetAllFilesMask functions instead.

 If your configuration includes 1C:Subsystems Library, use the CommonUseClientServer module functions for file name operations.

 3. You can disable less important (service) features of your applied solution on Linux.
-For applied solutions that automates sales, examples of less important features are synchronizaton with other applications using direct connection and importing email from third-party clients.
+For applied solutions that automate sales, examples of less important features are synchronization with other applications using direct connection and importing email from third-party clients.

 Implement this by hiding the controls related to these features from the Linux user interface.
 If there is no way to hide them, ensure that a message like "<Operation> is not available on Linux" is displayed.